-This door lock sample demonstrates the usage of the Matter (formerly Project Connected Home over IP, Project CHIP) application layer to build a door lock device with one basic bolt.
-This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread network.
+This door lock sample demonstrates the usage of the Matter application layer to build a door lock device with one basic bolt.
+This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread or Wi-Fi network.
+Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific lock device.
+In case of Thread, this device works as a Thread Sleepy End Device.
 You can use this sample as a reference for creating your application.

 The sample supports the following development kits:

-For remote testing scenarios, if you want to commission the lock device and control it remotely through a Thread network, you also need a Matter controller device configured on PC or smartphone (which requires additional hardware depending on which setup you choose).
+If you want to commission the lock device and control it remotely through an IPv6 network, you also need a Matter controller device configured on PC or mobile.
+This requires additional hardware depending on the setup you choose.

 Matter requires the GN tool.
 If you are updating from the nRF Connect SDK version earlier than v1.5.0, see the GN installation instructions.

 The sample uses buttons for changing the lock and device states, and LEDs to show the state of these changes.
-It can be tested in the following ways:
+You can test it in the following ways:

-Standalone, by using a single DK that runs the door lock application.
+Standalone, using a single DK that runs the door lock application.

-By default, the Matter accessory device has Thread disabled.
-You must pair it with the Matter controller over Bluetooth® LE to get configuration from the controller if you want to use the device within a Thread network.
-To do this, the device must be made discoverable manually (for security reasons) and the controller must get the commissioning information from the Matter accessory device and provision the device into the network.
+By default, the Matter accessory device has IPv6 networking disabled.
+You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
+You have to make the device discoverable manually (for security reasons).
+The controller must get the commissioning information from the Matter accessory device and provision the device into the network.
 For details, see the Commissioning the device section.

 See Configuring your application for information about how to permanently or temporarily change the configuration.